Renewed looting in Haiti ahead of general strike

 Facing the unrest the government stayed the price rises “until further notice.”

-President Jovenel Moise called on protesters late on Saturday to "go home," saying the about-face on prices had "corrected what had to be corrected".
+President Jovenel Moise called on protesters late Saturday to “go home,” saying the about-face on prices had “corrected what had to be corrected.”

 One Haitian, Alphonse Charles, expressed both the frustrations and the sense of fatalism felt by many of his countrymen.